Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/05-loops.md

 # the value of number is 2
 ```

 If we need to perform work a specific number of times, but we don't want our count to start at 0, `range` still has us covered.
 We can define the start of our number sequence by passing `range` two parameters, the number we want to start at (inclusive) and where we want to end (exclusive).
-For example, if we call `range(2,5)` it will give us the number sequence `[2, 3, 4]`.
+For example, if we call `range(2,5)` it will give us the number sequence `[2, 3, 4]`, 2 is included but 5 is excluded.
 Using this version of `range` in a for loop, we can do the following:

 ```python
 for number in range(2, 5):